celeroncoder/blog/content/posts/spinning-up-mysql-database-with-docker.md

 This will prompt you to enter the password which we set up before, in our case it was _temp123_.

-After logging into the shell run the following SQL query to change the password
+After logging into the shell run the following SQL query to change the password:

     ALTER USER 'root'@'localhost' IDENTIFIED BY '<new_password>';